WICG/view-transitions/explainer.md

 This section covers the concepts and mechanisms, while a later section looks at possible API shapes.

 Performing a transition from Page-A to Page-B requires parts of both to be on screen at the same time, potentially moving independently.
 This is currently impossible in a cross-document navigation, but it's still hard in an SPA (single page app) navigation.
-You need to make sure that the outgoing state can't receive additional interactions, and ensure the presence of both states doesn't create a confusing experience for those using accessibility technology.
+You need to make sure that the outgoing state persists along with the incoming state, that it can't receive additional interactions, and ensure the presence of both states doesn't create a confusing experience for those using accessibility technology.

 The aim of this design is to allow for representations of both Page-A and Page-B to exist at the same time, without the usability, accessibility, or memory concerns of having both complete DOM trees alive.